Yassiribararh/phpSymfony/README.md

 Basics of Symfony

-I - Creating the first symfony project using the composer commands:
+<strong>I - Creating the first symfony project using the composer commands:</strong>

 1- create-project(create new projects from packages into a given directory):
  - composer create-project symfony/framework-standard-edition first_app